 How do I delete a group?

-You can’t delete Groups in Hustle; this lets admins audit the data for all their groups in Hustle.
-However, you can hide your group.
+You can’t delete groups in Hustle; this lets admins audit the data for all their groups in Hustle.
+However, you can hide or archive your group.

 How do I add an organization admin?